CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 #include "main.h"
 ```

 The arduino compiler only does it's stupid preprocessing on `.ino` files, not on `.c` or `.h` files.
 So those are safe. *For now*.

-You could also attach `--verbose` to the `arduino` command, and then ditch the `arduino` command.
+You could also just use `avr_gcc` like a big kid.

 Also, damn arduinos have a tiny amount of RAM.
 Luckily, the MEGA has quite a bit of flash.
-If you have lots of data to stuff into flash memory, the normal `PROGMEM` macro doesn't work.
+Although, if you have lots of data to stuff into flash memory, the normal `PROGMEM` macro doesn't work.
 You have to explicitly place the data on the *far* side of the address space, and let the code in the `.text` section have the lower addresses.
 You have to add `__attribute__((__section__(".fini1")))`, or one of the other `fini`'s defined in the compiler's linker script.
 Reading can be done with a custom `memcpy` function using `pgm_read_byte_far`.

-After all was done, I had a simple hello-world program running in the simulator, on the arduino:
+After all was done, I had a simple hello-world program running in the simulator, running on the arduino:

 ```
 (define output-instr